tw-in-js/twind/src/README.md

 })
 ```

-The setup function is a named export of the twind and accepts an config object as an argument.
+The setup function is a named export of the Twind and accepts an config object as an argument.

-> See [setup guide](https://github.com/tw-in-js/twind/blob/main/docs/setup.md) for more details.
+> See {@page Setup | setup guide} for more details.

 ### `theme` helper